 You are rushing to get ready to present in your weekly sales meeting about the health of your sales pipeline metrics, but you don't have a lot of time to prepare.
 After all, your morning has already been swamped with calls, trainings, and demos.
 As you open up your CRM to dig into the team's progress, you realize there is a lot of information, but it's not clear what numbers are the most relevant for your goals.

-Modern sales teams collect a ton of data that can potentially influence how they approach their sales pipeline.
+Modern sales teams collect a ton of data (using sales pipeline software and funnel builders) that can potentially influence how they approach their sales pipeline.
 That's great, except for the fact that not all teams have a strategy for parsing and analyzing all that information.